Intentional Action: How to Move From Idea to Action

 Etsy – Are you ready to create your own online store?
 Etsy is a brilliant shopping platform that's used by millions.
 Setting up your store is simple, and when you sign up with this link we both get 40 free listings!

 Skool – Create your own community on Skool.
-As an introvert, it's now one of my favorite places to hang out!
+As an introvert, it's now one of my favorite places to connect with others and learn.
 The communities I'm in are fantastic, and as a user I prefer the simplicity of the set up.
 You can create communities, lessons within those communities and gamify to encourage engagement.
 There's a 14 free trial period as well!

 Final Thoughts